jbpettersen/CNC_multipurpose_machine/README.md

 seldom used since this really is the rotating tool itself.
 If a rotation of the table is needed, this can be accomplished by setting pitch or roll in a 90 degree position and using roll or pitch as the rotating axis respectively.
-Therefore, in this case, it is a special feed-through axis where long materials or setups with multiple workpieces can be fed beyond the normal Y-axis.
+Therefore, in this case, C is a special feed-through axis where long materials or setups with multiple workpieces can be fed beyond the normal Y-axis.
 This can also be used when a long milling operation has to be done in the Y-axis without the need for special Y